The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Manin's conjecture for Fermat hypersurfaces

-\begin{proof} Every map of degree $e$ from $C$ to $X$ defines a line bundle of degree $e$ on $C$, by pulling back $\mathcal O(1)$, and an $n+1$-tuple of sections of this line bundle, whose $d$th powers sum to zero, and which don't all vanish at the same point.
+Thus, from $f$ we obtain an $(n+1)$-tuple of sections of the pullback line bundle, by pulling back the sections $x_0,\dots, x_n$ of $\mathbb P^n$.
+These sections cannot all vanish at the same point, and their $d$th powers sum to zero, since they are pullbacks of sections with the same two properties.
 The sections are well-defined up to the action of the automorphisms $\mathbb F_q^\times$ of the line bundle.
 Conversely, given a line bundle of degree $e$ and $n+1$ sections satisfying these two conditions, we obtain a map $C \to X$.
 This implies

 The condition that $x_0,\dots,x_n$ have no common zero is the condition that for each closed point $v$ of $C$ the $x_i$ do not all vanish at $v$.
 This condition can be detected by M\"obius inversion, equivalently, inclusion-exclusion, as an alternating sum over divisors of $C$.
 We must first remove the tuples which are all zero since otherwise the sum over $D$ would be infinite.
+Hence

 \end{proof}